enewbury/linux-setup/README.md

-# @enewbury has dotfiles!

-My preferred starting configuration for PopOS Desktop.
+## My preferred starting configuration for PopOS Desktop.
 Current version 20.10

 Run `script/setup.sh` to configure a new computer